Margaret McWade

 Margaret McWade (born Margaret May Fish; September 3, 1871 – April 1, 1956) was an American stage and film actress.
 She began her career in vaudeville in the early 1890s.
-Her most memorable role was as one of The Pixilated Sisters, a comedic stage act with actress Margaret Seddon.
+Her most memorable role was as one of the Pixilated Sisters, a comedic stage act with actress Margaret Seddon.
 Later in 1936, they reprised their roles in the movie Mr. Deeds Goes to Town.

 Biography

-Margaret May Fish was born September 3, 1871 in Chicago, Illinois, the eldest of three daughters.
+Margaret May Fish was born September 3, 1871, in Chicago, Illinois, the eldest of three daughters.
 A number of short biographies state that Fish was born in 1872; however, the 1900 U.S. Census reports her birth in 1871.

 Career

 During her early career, Margaret May Fish went by the stage name Margaret May.
 In the late 1890s, while performing in vaudeville, she met fellow actress Margaret Seddon.
-The two actresses teamed to create a stage act known as The Pixillated Sisters.
+The two actresses teamed to create a stage act known as the Pixillated Sisters.
 The act proved to be a hit for the duo.
-Years later, they would reprise The Pixilated Sisters in the 1936 movie Mr. Deeds Goes to Town.
+Years later, they reprised the Pixilated Sisters in the 1936 movie Mr. Deeds Goes to Town.

-On September 4, 1897, Margaret married actor Edward McWade.
-Margaret and her husband appeared in a number of stage performances together in Boston and New York before their marriage.
-Their earliest stage appearance together was in March 1892 in Boston.
+On September 4, 1897, she married actor Edward McWade.
+The couple had appeared in a number of stage performances together in Boston and New York City before their marriage, starting in March 1892.
 They were cast as supporting characters in County Fair at the Whitney Opera House.
 Until late 1919, Margaret continued to use her stage name Margaret May.

-Margaret McWade made her screen debut in the 1914 silent film The Drama of Heyville, starring Marc McDermott and directed by Ashley Miller.
+McWade made her screen debut in the 1914 silent film The Drama of Heyville, starring Marc McDermott and directed by Ashley Miller.
 She was under contract to the Edison Film Company and was later picked up by the Vitagraph Film Company.
 She acted in a total of 59 films from 1914 to 1954.

 Between films, she was a prolific stage actress, touring the U.S. with various theatrical companies.
-Margaret also toured in theater shows with her husband Edward, several which he wrote.
-In April 1901, Edward McWade wrote and produced the play Winchester at the American Theater in New York.
+She also toured with her husband in theater shows, several of which he wrote.
+In April 1901, Edward McWade wrote and produced the play Winchester at the American Theater in New York City.
 The play was based upon an event during the Civil War.
-Edward McWade wrote a supporting role for his wife.
+He wrote a supporting role for his wife.
 In 1902, he wrote the play The Land of Mystery, a romantic drama in which Margaret also had a role.